 The Company conducts operations in many tax jurisdictions within and outside the United States.
-In many of these jurisdictions, non-income-based taxes, such as sales, use, telecommunications, and other local taxes are assessed on the Company's operations.
-In the last several years the Company has expanded to collect taxes in most jurisdictions where it operates.
+In many of these jurisdictions, non-income-based taxes, such as sales, use, telecommunications and other local taxes are assessed on the Company's operations.
+In the last several years the Company expanded to collect taxes in most jurisdictions where it operates.
 The Company continues to carry reserves for certain of its prior non-income-based tax exposures in certain jurisdictions when it is both probable that a liability was incurred and the amount of the exposure could be reasonably estimated.
 These reserves are based on estimates which include several key assumptions including, but not limited to, the taxability of the Company's services, the jurisdictions in which its management believes it had nexus and the sourcing of revenues to those jurisdictions.

 The Company continues to remain in discussions with certain jurisdictions regarding its prior sales and other taxes that it may owe.
 In the event any of these jurisdictions disagree with management's assumptions and analysis, the assessment of the Company's tax exposure could differ materially from management's current estimates.
-For example, as described in Note 10(b), the Company is currently involved in legal proceedings with San Francisco City and County challenging their assessment of the Company's estimated tax liability for a specific period.
+For example, as described in Note 11(b), the Company is currently involved in legal proceedings with the City and County of San Francisco challenging their assessment of the Company's estimated tax liability for a specific period.
 The \$38.8 million assessment of taxes, including interest and penalties, that the Company paid as required in 2020, net of the \$11.5 million reserve the Company had accrued for the same period, was recorded as a deposit in other assets in the accompanying condensed consolidated balance sheets.

-As of March 31, 2022, the liabilities recorded for these taxes were \$26.5 million for domestic jurisdictions and \$18.5 million for jurisdictions outside of the United States.
+As of June 30, 2022, the liabilities recorded for the non-income-based taxes were \$27.8 million for domestic jurisdictions and \$19.7 million for jurisdictions outside of the United States.
 As of December 31, 2021, these liabilities were \$25.4 million and \$17.7 million, respectively.

-11. Stockholders' Equity
+12. Stockholders' Equity